 Our Welsh Landmark Llwyn Celyn has an 85-tonne stone roof which includes a mixture of re-used tiles and others newly quarried just a few miles away.
 It should last at least 100 years, and maybe three times that long.
 Llwyn Celyn also held an extensive hedge planting programme, to create a rich environment for wildlife and to develop native species.

-Inside our buildings, we supply ethically sourced tea with plant-based, fully biodegradable bio-material in partnership with Clipper Tea.
 Our cleaning materials have also been switched to more ecologically friendly brands.
 For our printed materials such as leaflets, newsletters and Handbooks, we always print on Forest Stewardship Council-certified paper and recently released a digital version of the 250-page Landmark handbook.
 Small steps perhaps, but they all contribute to our commitment to make our buildings and operations as ethical and sustainable as we can.

 Ecological surveys inform the programme before we undertake any restoration work, often meaning that we adapt our plans to accommodate wildlife, such as roosting bats, nesting owls, crested newts or foraging badgers.
 We adjusted the restoration programme of the Llwyn Celyn site when a colony of lesser horseshoe bats, a rare and protected species, was found in the farmhouse.
 We converted the cider barn into bespoke bat-friendly accommodation, and work on the main building only resumed once they had adapted to their new home.